Shallow Encounters' Impact on Asteroid Deflection Prediction and Implications on Trajectory Design: Results and Discussion

-Now, considering the case of the asteroid 2015 JJ, the divergence between the models for approach distances greater than 15 SOIs only occurs in specific geometries, in regions with greater perturbation of the trajectory.
-Therefore, to accurately determine if the approach to the perturbing body is sufficient to invalidate any of the simplified models, one would need to find the trajectory's geometry relative to the body, making it relatively difficult to check the equations' validity when such encounters happen.
+Note that the asteroid in this encounter passes through the area with the larger magnitudes of Fig. \ref{fig_dEdt_3d}, right in front of the Earth.
+Therefore, to accurately determine if the approach to the perturbing body is sufficient to invalidate any of the simplified models, one would need to find the trajectory's geometry relative to the body, making it relatively difficult to check the analytical models' validity when such encounters happen.

+To document these encounters and their geometry of approach, we introduce an angle $\alpha$, defined as follows:

+Here, $y$ and $r_2$ correspond to the vector $\vec{r}_2 = $, which is utilized to generate Fig. \ref{fig_dEdt} (\underline{not} in Eq. \ref{eq:dEdt}).
+We calculate $\alpha$ at the point of closest approach.
+Practically, this angle signifies how close or distant the closest approach is from the $y$-axis in the frame centered on the planet, where a more significant perturbation occurs, as illustrated in Fig. \ref{fig_dEdt}.

+Table \ref{tab:dist_enc} presents the values of $\alpha$ in each shallow encounter.
+In cases where $\alpha>90^\circ$, a new angle $\alpha^\star=\alpha-180^\circ$ is provided in the table to better represent approaches occurring on the trailing edge, denoted with a negative sign.
+It is essential to note that the angle $\alpha$ offers an intuitively condensed view of the approach.
+However, larger values of $\alpha$ do not necessarily imply an absence of perturbation, as the entire encounter trajectory must be considered, not just the closest approach.
+The same holds for small values; they indicate that the spacecraft has passed through high $dE/dt$ regions.
+Yet, once again, the net perturbation depends on the entire encounter trajectory and the cumulative effects induced by the deflection.
+The angle $\alpha$ serves as an indicative measure.

+In the case of asteroid 2015 JJ, the shallow encounter at $-18$ years and approximately $18.5$ SOIs of distance resulted in an angle $\alpha$ of $8.9^\circ$, aligning with the observations in Fig. \ref{fig:Fig_2015JJ_geometry_approach}.
+The angle $\alpha$ sheds light on the behavior depicted in Fig. \ref{fig:errors_2005ED224}.
+While, as previously discussed, we can assert that the errors in the case of 2005 ED224 remain qualitatively and quantitatively reasonable, likely providing good initial estimates, a noticeable change in error behavior is apparent for the impulsive comparison in the range of $-40 \leq t_i \leq -35$ years.
+Examining Table \ref{tab:dist_enc}, we find an encounter with Earth at -37 years, at a distance of 16.3 SOIs, with an associated angle $\alpha$ of $-10.7^\circ$.
+This indicates that the asteroid traversed through a high perturbation region in the trailing edge of the Earth, likely contributing to the observed shift in the error curve in Fig. \ref{fig:errors_2005ED224}. }